The Apocryphon of John (short version)

-Codex III of the Nag Hammadi Library contains a set of intensely liturgical and visionary texts associated with Sethian traditions, including the Gospel of the Egyptians, Eugnostos the Blessed, The Sophia of Jesus Christ, and The Dialogue of the Savior.
+Codex III of the Nag Hammadi Library contains a set of intensely liturgical and visionary texts associated with Sethian traditions, including the Gospel of the Egyptians, Eugnostos the Blessed, The Sophia of Jesus Christ, and The Dialogue of the Saviour.

 These writings explore the hidden names of the divine, the emanations of the Pleroma, and the role of the great Seth in the restoration of the soul and the illumination of the incorruptible race.